Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Introduction

 \section{Introduction}

-Computational simulation is relied upon to understand complex engineering problems and provides essential information in decision-making.
-In finite element analysis (FEA) of solid mechanics, constitutive relationships describe the response of a material to various external stimuli.
-Typically, these constitutive equations contain material-dependent parameters that are determined through material characterization and model calibration.
-Calibration and subsequent validation of the constitutive equations and parameters is an essential part of accurate computational simulations and structural analyses.
-Thus, there is a corresponding level of emphasis placed on the calibration process, both in terms of efficiency and accuracy, in order to establish confidence in predictions of the engineering problem at hand.
+Computational simulation is relied upon to understand complex engineering problems and provides critical information for decision-making.
+In finite element analysis (FEA) of solid mechanics, constitutive relationships describe a material's response to external stimuli.
+These constitutive equations typically contain material-dependent parameters that are determined through material characterization and model calibration.
+The calibration and subsequent validation of these equations and parameters are crucial for accurate simulations and structural analyses, necessitating an emphasis on efficiency and accuracy in the calibration process to establish confidence in the engineering predictions.

+Historically, material characterization and model calibration have frequently been performed sequentially and independently of each other, often requiring multiple experimental campaigns to gather adequate data for calibration \cite{karlson2016sandia}.
+This process typically involves assuming phenomenological features based on subject expertise, designing and executing characterization experiments based on those assumptions and calibrating a single material model deterministically.
+The accuracy of the calibration is not evaluated until the end of the process, and if the results are inadequate, the entire workflow may need to be repeated.

-Traditional characterization and calibration procedures are often suboptimal in terms of efficiency and accuracy, which challenges the effective use of computational simulation for design purposes.
-The two processes (material characterization and model calibration) are typically performed sequentially and independent of each other, and it is not uncommon for multiple experimental campaigns to be needed in order to obtain the proper data for calibration \cite{karlson2016sandia}.
-In addition to the procedure, the type of data collected is an important consideration for calibration efficiency.
-Traditionally, tests which target specific stress states (i.e. uniaxial tension, notched tension, top hat shear, etc.) have been used for calibration.
-These tests provide limited information per specimen; therefore, large test matrices are needed which include various tests, sample geometries and cut directions in order to reveal complex material behaviors.
-As a result of the current characterization and calibration workflow in tandem with traditional testing procedures, the model calibration process is elongated and expensive, thus delaying the support of computational simulation for design and engineering decisions.
+In addition to the procedure, the type of data collected has contributed to the historical challenge of material characterization and model calibration.
+Traditionally, tests which target specific stress states (i.e.\ uniaxial tension, notched tension, top hat shear, etc.) have been used for calibration.
+These tests provide limited information per specimen, necessitating large test matrices which include various tests, sample geometries and cut directions in order to reveal complex material behaviors \cite{corona2021anisotropic}.
+Further, such simplified states are often not reflective of real-world loading conditions.
+As a result of the described characterization and calibration workflow in tandem with traditional testing procedures, the model calibration process is elongated and expensive, thus delaying the support of computational simulation for design and engineering decisions.